Museums+Tech 2024 — Who is this for? And why should they care?

 As Computer based practitioners, we also must be aware of the societal impact on technology.
 New tools and systems allow us to reach new audiences, but do we exclude others by our choices and requirements?

-Our conference theme this year sets out to directly allow us to discuss the idea of who our audiences are, and show how we make them value our museums.
+Our conference theme in 2024 set out to directly allow us to discuss the idea of who our audiences are, and show how we make them value our museums.
 We are living in an interesting and difficult time as we must define and display our value, not just against competing audience interests but also internally to funding bodies.
 We want to hear how you are identifying audiences and connecting with them, and proving that success.
-Together we can share improve our sector.
+Together we can share to improve our sector.

 Programme